-This 20-week program is built to prepare you for the Delaware Valley Mammoth March (20 miles, 1,700 feet of climbing) so all you have to worry about on The Day is taking in the scenery and taking in your calories.
-We will virtually train together, then gather on June 15th in person for the hike, which is in NE Maryland (close to Newark, Delaware) on the leafy trails of the Fair Hills Natural Resources Management Area.
-Over the course of twenty weeks of training, we'll focus on the endurance, strength, hydration and fueling necessary to complete 20 miles in 8 hours while enjoying (almost) every step of the way.
-Taking a day to head deep into Ma Nature–and away from the crowds—is always a day well spent.
-And doing that with like-minded teammates?
-Pretty much perfect.
+• BEST FOR: Anybody up for 20-mile hiking adventure at a Mammoth March or other hiking event.
+PREREQS: You walk, run, hike or otherwise workout at least 3 times a week for 30 minutes.
+NUMBER OF TRAINING WEEKS: 16 This 16-week program is built to prepare you for a 20-mile hiking event so all you have to worry about on The Day is taking in the scenery and taking in your calories.
+Over the course of sixteen weeks of training, we'll get you ready by focusing on the endurance, strength, hydration and fueling necessary to complete 20 miles in 8 hours while enjoying (almost) every step of the way knowing that a day spent with Ma Nature is always a day well spent.

 • *Race Date